baileymorton989/gambitparser/README.md

 $python2 gambitparser-example.py
 ```

+## Operating System
+This package was developed using Ubunutu and we have not tested it using other operating systems.
+We recommend building Gambit on a Linux machine with >=Ubuntu 16.04.
+More information on building and working with gambit can be found on gambit's [build](http://www.gambit-project.org/gambit16/16.0.0/build.html) page.

 ## Contributing
 We are open to pull requests and look forward to expanding this library further to tackle more complex games.
 Please open an issue to discuss any changes or improvements.
 To install `gambitparser`, along with the tools you need to develop and run tests, run the following in your virtualenv: